-In 1837 Russian Tsar Nicholas I arrived in Gyumri and changed the name into Alexandropol, in honour of Tsar Nicholas I’s wife Alexandra Fyodorovna.
-A major Russian fortress was built on the site in 1837.
-Alexandropol was finally formed as a town in 1840 to become the centre of the newly established Alexandropol Uyezd.
-Alexandropol became one of the major centres of the Russian troops during the Russo-Turkish War of 1877-78.
-After the establishment of the railway station in Alexandropol in 1899, the town witnessed a significant growth, becoming the largest city in Eastern Armenia.
+In 1837, Russian Tsar Nicholas I arrived in Gyumri and declared it Alexandrapol, in honor of Tsar Nicholas I’s wife, Alexandra Fyodorovna.
+In lieu of this, a major Russian fortress was built on the site in 1837.
+Alexandrapol was finally formed as a town in 1840 and would become the center of the newly established Alexandrapol Uyezd.
+Later, it was known as one of the major centers of the Russian troops during the Russo-Turkish War of 1877-78.
+After the establishment of the railway station in 1899, the town witnessed a historic progression, becoming the largest city in Eastern Armenia.

-By the end of the 19th century, Alexandropol was home to 430 shopping stores as well as several workshops and cultural institutions.
-The city was famous with its churches and gusans, folk musicians and composers.
-Alexandropol was divided into several regions, or “Mailahs”, among them Geghtsonts or Peasants; Slabodka; Greek or Urumneri; Katolikneri, or Frank; Boshi or Traders and Turki Mailah.
-Rich and poor lived side by side, each building as substantial and elegant as funds allowed.
+By the end of the 19th century, Alexandrapol was home to 430 shopping stores as well as several workshops and cultural institutions.
+The city had become famous for its churches and gusans, folk musicians and composers.
+Alexandrapol was divided into several regions, or “Mailahs”, among them Geghtsonts or Peasants; Slabodka; Greek or Urumneri; Katolikneri, or Frank; Boshi or Traders and Turki Mailah.
+The rich and poor lived side by side, each building new grounds substantial and elegant as funds allowed.

 Alexandrapol: Making the “Orphan city”

-The Armenian Genocide sent thousands of Armenian refugees, especially the elderly, the women and the children to Eastern Armenia, where the closest town to the Turkish border was Alexandrapol, a sustainable developed center and a key military location being protected by the Russian army.
-Besides the Russian protection, the town was a railroad hub which made the goods and products transfer easier and quicker.
-Accepting and hosting the thousands of fugitives from the Western Armenia, Alexandrapol has become a complex of three orphanages housing over 22,000 children.
+On April 24th of 1915, the Armenian Genocide sent thousands of refugees of Armenian descent, especially the elderly, women and children, to the eastern regions of the country.
+The closest town to the Turkish border was Alexandrapol, and proved to be a sustainable development center with a key military location protected by the Russian army.
+Despite the Russian protection, the town was a railroad hub, which made goods and product transfer efficiently.
+Accepting and hosting thousands of fugitives from Western Armenia, Alexandrapol became a complex of three orphanages housing over 22,000 children.

-The reports were being made by international workers from Europe and the US who were passing information back to their countries.
-The people working with the refugees decided to use the buildings of Kazachi, Seversky and Polygon military posts, that were empty for a long time.
-Almost 170 buildings were turned into orphanage dormitories.
-Each dormitory held anywhere from 250 to 1,000 children.
-They transformed the remaining buildings into bathhouses, bakeries, garages, hospitals, laundries, and schoolrooms.
+Reports made by international workers from Europe and the U.S. were sent back to their countries to spread awareness.
+These people decided to use the inactive Kazachi, Seversky and Polygon military posts to house and provide care for the refugees.
+Ultimately, nearly 170 buildings were turned into orphanage dormitories.
+Each one held somewhere between 250 and 1,000 children.
+The remaining buildings were transformed into bathhouses, bakeries, garages, hospitals, laundries, and schoolrooms.
 The Russian church at Kazachi Post was used for Armenian Apostolic services.

 Leninakan: The Engineering Brain and Industrial Center of the Soviet Country

-Due to the consistent politics in Leninakan, heavy and machinery industry started to develop in the city.
+With the emergence of politics in Leninakan, the machinery industry began to develop in the city.
 The “Strommash”, Milling, Electrical machinery, “Armelectriccondenser”, Bicycle, “Armelectricaplaciance”, “Galvanometr”, Analytic devices and Refrigerator compressor factories were founded from 1950-1960.
-Sufficient amount of work was created in the sphere of transportation and communication.
-An airport was built in the city in 1931 and in 1960 trolley buses became part of the city’s public transportation system.
-The number of city industrial centers reached 54, employing 48000 workers according to records dated, January 1, 1988.
+With an airport built in 1931 and trolley busses in 1960, the city became more accessible other regions, which opened up a wider scope of potential.
+As a result of this development, a sufficient amount of job opportunity was created in the sphere of transportation and communication.
+According to records dated on January 1, 1988, the number of city industrial establishments reached 54, employing 48,000 workers.

 Leninakan: December 1988: Devastated and Half Dead

-It was “only” a magnitude 6.8 quake, but the damage was devastating.
-The prosperous city of Leninakan fell down within 20 seconds.
-17,000 victims, thousands of injured, hospitalized and left without homes.
-It took only several seconds of the natural disaster to destroy dozens of factories, hundreds of architectural, cultural and historical monuments, public buildings and industrial complexes.
-The recovery cost was estimated to be greater than the cleanup after Chernobyl.
+It was “only” a magnitude 6.8 quake, but the damage was shocking.
+The once prosperous city of Leninakan fell within twenty seconds.
+17,000 victims, and thousands injured, hospitalized, and were left without homes.
+Within a matter of seconds, the natural disaster took with it dozens of factories, hundreds of architectural, cultural and historical monuments, public buildings and industrial complexes.
+The estimated recovery would cost more than the cleanup after Chernobyl.

 Gyumri: From Disaster to Recovery Zone

-Already, in the middle of 2008, with the efforts of the running president S. Sargsyan, “Disaster Zone Housing” a vitally important project began and thanks to this, over 3000 families were provided with apartments.
-Today Gyumri has become a city with industrial and banking potential, with 12 bank branches, more than 20 large companies and over 500 business entities.
+Due to the efforts of president S. Sargsyan in 2008, a vitally important project, “Disaster Zone Housing” began.
+As a result, over 3,000 families were provided with shelter.
+Today, Gyumri has become a city with industrial and banking potential hosting twelve branches, more than twenty thriving companies, and over 500 business franchises.

 Gyumri: Reborning Center of Culture, Innovation and Technology

-Gyumri has always been labeled as a city of culture and innovation.
-The town was known as a center of arts and crafts.
-Gyumri boasts hundreds of talented artists, poets and craftsmen that were born here.
-Gyumri was home to the first Armenian Opera performance, Anoush by Armen Tigranyan, that was premiered in Alexandrapol in 1912.
+Gyumri has always been labeled as a city of cultural innovation.
+The town was known as a center of arts and crafts, boasting hundreds of talented artists, poets and craftsmen that were born and raised here.
+Indeed, it was home to the first Armenian Opera performance: Anoush by Armen Tigranyan.
+This was premiered in Alexandrapol in 1912.

-The earthquake of 1988 has devastated hundreds of art schools and cultural centers in Leninakan.
-During the “post disaster recovery period” Gyumri and Gyumretsis were struggling to restore the culture and innovation traditions in the reborning town.
-Eventually in 2013 Gyumri has regained its title of the cultural hub and has been recognized as CIS (Commonwealth of Independent States) Cultural Capital.
+In the aftermath of the earthquake of 1988, which devastated hundreds of art schools and cultural centers in Leninakan, Gyumretsis struggled to restore its culture and innovative traditions.
+This was known as the “post disaster recovery” period as the town fought to gain strength.
+Eventually in 2013, Gyumri regained its title of the cultural hub, and has been recognized as CIS (Commonwealth of Independent States) Cultural Capital.

-Besides the arts and crafts, the technology sector has also become an integral part.
-While being a part of Soviet Union the city was center of mechanical engineering and was the provider of high qualified specialists.
-Armenian Government along with the Enterprise Incubator Foundation (EIF) and the World Bank kickstarted the redevelopment of the city by building a technological center in 2014.
-The main goal of this project is to develop tech industry in the city and provide the necessary conditions and support for Gyumri technoligical startups.
+Beside the art industry, the technology sector has also become an integral aspect.
+While being part of the Soviet Union, mechanical engineering within the city was a central provider with high qualified specialists.
+The Armenian government along with the Enterprise Incubator Foundation (EIF) and the World Bank kickstarted the redevelopment of the city.
+Together in 2014, they built a technological center.
+The main goal of this project is to develop the tech industry, and provide the necessary support for Gyumri technological startups to grow and succeed.